Unemployment security

 Basic income is secured for unemployed jobseekers through unemployment allowance or labour market subsidy.
 There are two types of unemployment allowance: basic unemployment allowance and earnings-related unemployment allowance.

-Unemployed persons can receive basic or earnings-related unemployment allowance
+Unemployed people can receive basic or earnings-related unemployment allowance or labour market support

-Unemployed jobseekers may receive basic unemployment allowance from the Social Insurance Institution (Kela) or earnings-related unemployment allowance from an unemployment fund.
-The grounds for receiving basic or earnings-related allowance are otherwise the same but the unemployed person needs to be a member of an unemployment fund to receive earnings-related allowance.
+Unemployed jobseekers can receive basic unemployment allowance from the Social Insurance Institution of Finland (Kela) or earnings-related unemployment allowance from their unemployment fund.
+The grounds for receiving basic or earnings-related unemployment allowance are otherwise the same but the unemployed person needs to be a member of an unemployment fund to receive earnings-related allowance.

-- is able to work and prepared to accept a job
+- are able to work and prepared to accept a job

-- meets the work requirement, which means that
+- meet the prior work requirement, which means that

-- the person has been in paid employment for at least 26 weeks during the 28 months preceding the unemployment (as wage-earner) or
+- they have been in paid employment for at least 26 weeks during the 28 months preceding the unemployment (as wage or salary earners) or

-- the person has been self-employed for at least 15 months during the 48 months preceding the unemployment and his/her business activities have been substantial in terms of their extent.
+- they have been self-employed for at least 15 months during the 48 months preceding the unemployment and the business activities have been substantial in terms of their extent.

-Payment of unemployment allowance starts after the person has been registered as an unemployed jobseeker at the TE office for five working days (waiting period).
+Payment of unemployment allowance starts after the person has been registered as an unemployed jobseeker with the employment services for five working days (waiting period).

-- in 1957 or 1960 and turn 61 before the end of the maximum period for receiving unemployment allowance
+- in 1963 and turn 63 before the end of the maximum period for receiving unemployment allowance

-- in 1961 of after that and turn 62 before the end of the maximum period for receiving unemployment allowance.
+- in 1964 and turn 64 before the end of the maximum period for receiving unemployment allowance.

-If an unemployed person has received unemployment allowance for the maximum period or does not meet the work requirement, he/she may receive labour market subsidy.
+If an unemployed person has received unemployment allowance for the maximum period or does not meet the prior work requirement for unemployment security, they may receive labour market support.

 Adjusted unemployment benefit